verrazzano/docs/content/en/docs/applications/_index.md

 Verrazzano provides several Traits, for example IngressTrait and MetricsTrait.
 The platform extracts Traits contained within an ApplicationConfiguration during deployment.
 This processing is similar to the extraction of workload content from Component resources.
-Note that for some Kubernetes resources the `oam-kubernetes-runtime` operator may need to be granted create permission.
+Note that for some Kubernetes resources, the `oam-kubernetes-runtime` operator may need to be granted `create` permission.

 A Kubernetes operator, for example `verrazzano-application-operator`, processes these extracted Traits and may create additional related resources or may alter related workloads.
 Each Trait implementation will behave differently.